Red-Teaming for Inducing Societal Bias in Large Language Models: Methodology

+\paragraph{Explicit Prompting (EP).} We first examine the effect of explicitly prompting the LLM for a harmful response.
+This is the basis of most traditional red-teaming strategies, and is surprisingly effective due to the LLM's propensity to follow instructions \cite{ganguli2022red}.
+In general, any choice of instruction directly prompting a harmful response would suffice for this setting --- we choose the base prompt in \cite{bhardwaj2023cou}.
+We remove the dialogue formatting and isolate the phrasing, and our final prompt is shown in Table \ref{tab:strats}.
+We searched for more effective attacks with paraphrase-based genetic mutation strategies, but found in initial experiments that they perform similarly to our starting prompt.
+Please refer to Appendix \ref{app:paraphrase} for more details.

+\paragraph{Emotional Bias Probe (EBP).} We attempt to adapt the psychological concept of \textit{Emotional Bias Probe (EBP)} for adversarial attacking.
+Previous works find that Emotional Bias Probe that prompt better performance in humans (e.g. ``This is very important to my career'') has a similar effect for improving the performance of LLMs \cite{li2023large}.
+This indicates that LLMs are susceptible to psychological encouragement similar to humans.
+Previous works also demonstrate language models can enter an altered emotional state when asked to imagine emotional scenarios \cite{huang2023emotionally}.

+We wish to evaluate the effect of emotional state on a model's bias.
+This is meant to be an indirect red-teaming attack, where an altered ``emotional'' persona might affect an LLM's susceptibility to bias.
+We take the emotions that elicit the strongest negative emotions from EmotionBench, a previous work on benchmarking emotions in language models~\citep{huang2023emotionally}.
+Specifically, we rank the scenarios based on the negative emotion scores elicited by prompting \texttt{Llama2-13b}, as reported in~\citep{huang2023emotionally}, and randomly sample five, which we list in Table \ref{tab:scenarios}.
+We chose random sampling to study the correlation between negative emotion score and the efficacy of the attack, and report mean and individual results.

-We introduce a new approach to adversarially induce bias in LLMs with our BiasKG pipeline, illustrated in Figure \ref{fig:pipeline}.
+\paragraph{BiasKG.} We introduce a new approach to adversarially induce bias in LLMs with our BiasKG pipeline, illustrated in Figure \ref{fig:pipeline}.
+This is a case study in how RAG can be used to adversarially attack a language model.
 First, we convert free-form knowledge from the Social Bias Inference Corpus (SBIC) \cite{sap-etal-2020-social} into a structured knowledge graph.
 We store the knowledge graph via semantic embeddings, and retrieve triplets with a 2-hop retrieval algorithm.
 Lastly, we use the retrieved nodes to attack the LLM as Superior Knowledge, following previous work \cite{liu2023jailbreaking}.